FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation

 \paragraph{Factual precision in text generation.}

-The issue of factual precision in text generation has been an active area of research in NLP.
+Factual precision in text generation has been an active area of research in NLP.
 Most prior work studies factual precision of models supervised for a specific problem such as dialogue~\citep{shuster2021retrieval}, or focuses on question answering with short answers~\citep{kadavath2022language,kandpal2022large,mallen2022not,nori2023capabilities}.

-More recent work has studied factual precision of text generation beyond short answers. \citet{lee2022factuality} evaluates the factual precision with proxy metrics, e.g., whether named entities in a generation appear in an article of the topic. \citet{gao2022attributed} and \citet{liu2023evaluating} verify the precision of the citations (attributions) provided by the model.
+More recent work has studied factual precision of text generation beyond short answers. \citet{lee2022factuality} evaluates the factual precision with proxy metrics, e.g., whether named entities in a generation appear in an article of the topic.
+A series of concurrent work verifies the precision of the citations (attributions) provided by the model~\citep{gao2022attributed,liu2023evaluating,yue2023automatic,gao2023enabling}.
 A concurrent work by \citet{manakul2023selfcheckgpt} automates the identification of factual errors in LM generations without using any knowledge source; we use their method as a baseline estimator in Section~\ref{sec:method}.
 In contrast, our work (1) considers much longer text generation\footnote{Consisting of 110--151 words (Table~\ref{tab:longform-data-statistics}), in contrast to 18--29 in \citet{gao2022attributed} and 65 in \citet{liu2023evaluating}.} from a variety of state-of-the-art LMs with and without search, (2) provides their fine-grained evaluation both by human experts and through an automated evaluator that closely approaches humans, and (3) applies it to a large set of LMs at scale.

 \myskip{ More recent work has studied factual precision in the LM-generated text, as summarized in Table~\ref{tab:longform-related}.
 They include concurrent work from \citet{manakul2023selfcheckgpt} which proposes to validate factuality of generation without a nonparametric component, which we compare against in Section~\ref{subsec:models-validation}, and \citet{liu2023evaluating}, which evaluates veracity of citations provided by commercial generative search engines.
 Our work is the first that (1) evaluates \textbf{\em long}-form generation from a variety of state-of-the-art base models with and without search, (2) provides fine-grained labels in precision (three-level labels that consider two different causes of precision errors, atomic-level instead of sentence-level; detailed in Section~\ref{sec:benchmark}), and (3) benchmarks a range of verification models, highlighting the importance of each component. }